YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/06.Sorting/docs.md

 Accept: application/vnd.api+json
 ```

 An endpoint MAY support multiple sort fields by allowing comma-separated (U+002C COMMA, ",") sort fields.
-Sort fields SHOULD be applied in the order specified.
+Sort fields will be applied in the order specified.

 ```
 GET /aid-activities?sort=title,description 1.1 HTTP/1.1